furonglegend/spathrag/readmeone.md

 ## Limitations

-This version is a runnable reconstruction of the paper mechanism, not a full reproduction of the LLaMA2-7B and A100-scale experiments reported in the paper.
-It prioritizes correct project structure, runnable default commands, interpretable path retrieval, and clear extension points for WebQSP, CWQ, MetaQA, or OGB WikiKG2.
+This version is the principle run version of the minimum version of the paper implementation.